 Indonesia reports 415 new coronavirus cases, eight deaths

-Jakarta province has reported the most number of deaths at 370, followed by Jawa Timur at 90, Jawa Barat at 79 and other provinces.
+Jakarta province has reported the most number of deaths at 370, followed by East Java at 90 and West Java at 79.

+READ: COVID-19 - Indonesia hopes for return to 'normal lives' by July

+It was also reported that the mayor of Tanjungpinang, the biggest town on Bintan island, has died of complications from COVID-19.

 BOOKMARK THIS: Our comprehensive coverage of the novel coronavirus and its developments